drew-pi/p1-Squirtle_Squadron/README.md

 ### Our Project
- - Create a higher-lower game that involves apis that would retrieve that amount of followers an influencer has or of similar variety.could possibly add some mini-games alongside it.
+ - Create a higher-lower game that involves apis that would retrieve the population of 2 random cities and you would have to guess whether or not the 2nd city would have a higher or lower population.
+It has 2 gamemodes:classic with unknown random cities/towns from the U.S and a famous editon:with more famous international cities.

 API CARDS: WIP